HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 A [fast](https://web.dev/load-fast-enough-for-pwa/) page load over a cellular network ensures a good mobile user experience.

 **27.56%** of pages loaded fast enough for a PWA.
-Given how geo distributed the web is, having a fast load time with lighter pages matter the most of the next billion users of the web, most of them were introduced to the internet via a mobile device.
+Given how geographically distributed the web is, having a fast load time with lighter pages matter the most of the next billion users of the web, most of whom will be introduced to the internet via a mobile device.

 If you're building a Progressive Web App, consider using a service worker so that your app can [work offline](https://web.dev/works-offline/) **0.92%** of pages were offline ready.